The Refactor of My Games App

 Data Model

-Both versions stay pragmatic about game state.
-Neither tries to normalize every clue, vote, and round into a long chain of relational tables.
-That did not need to change.
+Both builds stay pragmatic about game state, and honestly, neither tries to normalize every clue, vote, and round into a long chain of relational tables.
+That part never needed to change.

-The new version is more consistent.
-The schema has clear tables for sessions, imposter_games, password_games, chain_reaction_games, and chat_messages.
+The new build is just more consistent about it.
+The schema has clear tables for sessions, imposter_games, password_games, chain_reaction_games, and chat_messages, and each game table still stores plenty of state in JSON columns, which fits phase-shaped party game state fine.

-The key difference is alignment.
-The shared schema, shared types, and shared mutators point at the same shape.
+The key difference is alignment: the shared schema, shared types, and shared mutators all point at the same shape now.

 Frontend Size

-That makes pages feel less like a mini framework and more like focused UI over shared state.
+Pages feel less like a mini framework and more like focused UI sitting on top of shared state, which is what they should have been all along.

 Observability

-The new version tracks Zero connection state, Zero online and offline transitions, presence socket state, presence connect latency, API probe state, and build metadata from /debug/build-info.
+The new build tracks Zero connection state, Zero online and offline transitions, presence socket state, presence connect latency, API probe state, and build metadata from /debug/build-info.

-The old version had useful logs.
-The new version answers basic questions faster:
+The old build had useful logs, sure.
+But the new build answers the basic questions fast:

 - Is the browser online?